lafaspot/jconfig/README.md

-Java distributed real time configuration system designed to support machine with multiples cpu and large numbers of threads with reduced contention.
+Java distributed real time configuration system that is designed to scale well for multiple cpus machines and reduce contention when using large number of threads.

 Usage: sh jconfig-daemon.sh [-c configDirectoryPath -l libDirectoryPath -p logDirectoryPath] (start|stop)